 The later 17th and the 18th century

-Fonmon was bought by Colonel Philip Jones the ggggggggreat-grandfather of the present owner.
+Fonmon was bought by Colonel Philip Jones.
 Sometimes styled Colonel Lord Jones, Philip was one of Oliver Cromwell’s right hand men.
 Controller of the Lord Protector’s household, member of the council of nine, an MP and a Privy Councillor, godfather to Richard Cromwell, his influence increased as Cromwell’s health declined.
 It was no wonder that an English MP was heard to moan “We cannot longer have this country ruled from a small castle in Wales.”

 As befitted a new owner of rising status, Colonel Philip and his son Sir Oliver Jones made addition to Fonmon.
 This took the form of a substantial north wing rising over three floors above cellars and a water cistern.

 Colonel Philip survived both the Restoration and Impeachment largely through having had the good sense to refuse to sign King Charles I death warrant.
 He is listed on the ‘regicide’papers as being ‘absent upon his Welsh estates’.
 Being away at Fonmon stood him in good stead when Charles II regained the throne as the one group that Charles did not forgive were those who had actually signed his father’s death warrant.

 The Jones’ then continued to occupy Fonmon largely unaltered for several decades.
 Instead, as with the St John’s, they married well into the local gentry.
 Sir Oliver to the Buttons of Dyffryn, then two Roberts to the Edwins of Llanvihangel and the Forests of Minehead.